xhubio/nanook-website/docs/tutorials/createGenerator.md

   - Choose a random domain

   - Depending on the size of the name and domain arrays the chance to create duplicate email addresses is high.
-So we need a way to make the email unique but the names should still be included.
+So we need a way to make the email unique, but the names should still be included.

   - Return the person object.

   - The 'DataGenerator' has an internal SET which is used to store the values which need to be unique.
-    The Generator now returns a person object, but in our table we would like to have an 'email' or a 'firstName' not an object.
+    The Generator now returns a person object, but in our table we would like to have an 'email' or a 'firstName', not an object.

-Create another function to return strings in for the given parameter.
+Create another function to return strings for the given parameter.

 ``` js
 async generate(instanceId, testcase, todoGenerator) {